Rbehnia/Rbehnia.github.io/content/authors/admin/_index.md

 I am an assistant professor at the School of Information Systems and Management (SISM) at the University of South Florida.
 I received my Ph.D. in Computer Science from the University of South Florida.

 My research focuses on different aspects of cybersecurity and applied cryptography.
-I am particularly interested in addressing privacy challenges in AI systems, developing post-quantum cryptographic solutions, and enhancing authentication protocols to ensure computation and communication integrity
+I am particularly interested in addressing privacy challenges in AI systems, developing post-quantum cryptographic solutions, and enhancing authentication protocols to ensure computation and communication integrity.